dib-lab/screed/doc/screed.rst

     >>> description = record['description']
     >>> sequence = record['sequence']

 What this does is retrieve the first record object in the screed database, then retrieve the index, name, description and sequence from the record object using standard dictionary key -> value pairs.

 Retrieving Partial Sequences (slicing)
 --------------------------------------

-screed supports the concept of retrieving a 'slice' or a subset of a sequence string.
+screed supports the concept of retrieving a *slice* or a subset of a sequence string.
 The motivation is speed: if you have a database entry with a very long sequence string but only want a small portion of the string, it is faster to retrieve only the portion than to retrieve the